Jackksonns/Jackksonns-league-of-legends-analytics/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/Jackksonns/league-of-legends-analytics/issues).
+Please feel free to:
+- Fork the repository
+- Create a new branch for your feature
+- Submit a pull request
+- Open an issue for any bugs or suggestions

 ## ⭐ Show your support
 Give a ⭐️ if this project helped you!